Kansas City Surgical Error Lawyer

 - Sometimes, a surgeon simply lacks the skill to perform the procedure effectively.

 - Insufficient planning.
 Operations require careful preoperative practice and planning.
 Perhaps your surgeon didn’t prepare adequately or practice the maneuver enough times before performing it in surgery.

 - Poor communication.
 A surgeon must effectively communicate with the anesthesiologist, nurses, and support staff during surgery.
 A breakdown in communication can lead to errors and complications.

 - Violation of best practices.
 Surgeons may cut corners or eschew best practices to cut surgical time.
 It sounds strange, but it happens.

 - Surgeons often work long hours and may experience fatigue as a result.
 If your surgical mistake was due to surgeon fatigue, the hospital that employs him or her may be to blame.

 - Drugs and alcohol.
 Although rare, surgeons may commit errors if they operate under the influence of drugs or alcohol.

 When to Contact an Attorney

 There is a difference between a simple error in judgment and medical malpractice.
 Recognizing the difference requires experience and expertise.
 If you believe you have been the victim of surgeon malpractice, contact our office for a free initial consultation.
-Let us review the facts of your case and help you decide if you have legal grounds for a medical malpractice claim.
+Let our team of top-rated personal injury lawyers in Kansas City review the facts of your case and help you decide if you have legal grounds for a medical malpractice claim.